Our thoughtful experts are ready with ideas, inspiration and advice for your next journey.

 Ephelia is also one of the most interesting hotel openings in the Seychelles in recent years, as it is excellent for families and pretty good value compared to some of the eye-watering alternatives.

-The kids club is a multifunctional area comprising a games room and a dining area.
-It welcomes children from 4 to 12 years old between 0900 and 2200.
+The Constance Kids Club is a multifunctional area comprising a games room and a dining area.
+It welcomes children from 4 to 11 years old between 0900 and 2200.
 Indoor and outdoor activities are organised daily as well as excursions.
 A daily program is proposed under supervision and children menus are available on request.
 Baby-sitting can be arranged on request (payable).

 Why we love it